 While in Iraq during his second tour, Mark received word he had been awarded a fellowship in advanced laparoscopic surgery.
 For his service he received the combat medical badge, air assault, airborne, and German parachute wings, as well as decorations that include the Bronze Star, Army Commendation, and Army Achievement Medals, to name a few.

-The Taylor family has chosen to support Quilts of Honor through Dog Tag Brewing.
+The Taylor family has chosen to support Quilts of Honor through Dog Tag Legacy Fund.
 Their mission is to bestow a universal symbol and token of thanks, solace, and remembrance to those who serve in harm's way to protect and defend our lives and freedoms.